isturunt/lst/README.md

 # LST

 A Python package for the Learning Spaces theory.
+The aim of this project is to provide a set of tools to easily manipulate knowledge structures and to implement some key algorithms and techniques of the Learning Spaces theory.

+## Background

 The Learning Spaces theory by J.-P. Doignon and J.-C. Falmagne proposes a mathematical formalism for learning process.